rtCamp/Frappe-Manager/docs/commands/bake.md

 **Options**:

-* `--image`: Image to build.
+* `--image TEXT`: Image to build.
 A full ref (ghcr.io/acme/mysite:v42) is built as-is; a bare repo (ghcr.io/acme/mysite) gets a generated :<timestamp>-<sha> tag.
 Defaults to the bench's configured image.
-* `--base-image`: Image the runtime Dockerfile builds FROM.
+* `--base-image TEXT`: Image the runtime Dockerfile builds FROM.
 Defaults to \[build].base_image, else fm's published frappe image for this fm version.
 * `--push/--no-push`: Push the baked image to the registry after building.
 Defaults to \[build].push, which is off unless set.
 A bake that does not push still loads the image into the local daemon.
-* `--config`: TOML overlay, either a file path or inline TOML.
+* `--config TEXT`: TOML overlay, either a file path or inline TOML.
 With a bench it is merged into bench_config.toml and stays there; standalone it supplies the whole config.
 Repeatable; later --config wins.
-* `-a, --apps`: Standalone bake only: apps to bake (appname:branch or appname, e.g. erpnext:version-16).
+* `-a, --apps TEXT`: Standalone bake only: apps to bake (appname:branch or appname, e.g. erpnext:version-16).
 Repeatable.
-* `--python`: Standalone bake only: Python version to bake.
+* `--python TEXT`: Standalone bake only: Python version to bake.
-* `--node`: Standalone bake only: Node version to bake.
+* `--node TEXT`: Standalone bake only: Node version to bake.
-* `-t, --github-token`: Standalone bake only: GitHub token for private app repos (or use GITHUB_TOKEN env var).
+* `-t, --github-token TEXT`: Standalone bake only: GitHub token for private app repos (or use GITHUB_TOKEN env var).
-* `--source`: Where app code comes from: 'provision' (default) clones and installs fresh, 'workspace' snapshots the bench's current on-disk workspace (bench mode only).
+* `--source TEXT`: Where app code comes from: 'provision' (default) clones and installs fresh, 'workspace' snapshots the bench's current on-disk workspace (bench mode only).
-* `--include`: Host path to copy into the image, as 'src' or 'src:dest' with dest relative to the bench root (default: the src basename).
+* `--include TEXT`: Host path to copy into the image, as 'src' or 'src:dest' with dest relative to the bench root (default: the src basename).
 Overwrites whatever the app source put there.
 Repeatable.

 ## Examples